Teams vs SharePoint vs OneDrive: How to Choose

 Simply put, Teams makes it easier for these partners to log into work.
 The data backends and security are all based on other Office 365 apps like Exchange and SharePoint.
 So, they get all the advantages of SharePoint security and administration in a more user-friendly app.

 The best choice for this small business is Teams bundled in Office 365, including the branded email they need.
 It is designed for the more streamlined project or task-oriented work they perform.
-The single app experience makes sense since they do not need an advanced and contentheavy SharePoint intranet.
+The single-app experience makes sense since they do not need an advanced and content–heavy SharePoint intranet.

 Enterprises Should Use SharePoint

 SharePoint provides all these features.
-Site Collections can hold departments' subsites so users can get away from saving to desktop folders or shared drives to harness up-to-date files and data.
+Site Collections can hold departments' subsites so users can avoid saving to desktop folders or shared drives to harness up-to-date files and data.
 Searchable pages replace opening versioned documents.
 By applying metadata to files and pages, users will get more refined search results, reducing research times.
 Users can still store and collaborate in Microsoft Word, Excel, or PowerPoint, like in Teams and OneDrive.
 However, this large organization can accommodate having greater security with many more solutions and feature options.

 Enterprises need as many options as possible to accommodate the needs of a large and diverse user population.
 This population can extend from end-users to IT pros who can build things.
 SharePoint gives them what they need: more security, more custom features, and more search options.
 It only makes sense that SharePoint is the best choice for enterprises.

-Final Thoughts: Making your Decision
+Final Thoughts: Making Your Decision

 delivered to your inbox.